 \subsection{Discrete time model: Arbitrary event uncertainty}

 In many applications, the observed uncertainty windows are some regular time intervals, e.g., a window having a length of one or more hours that starts at integer hours.
-For example, in the physionet challenge data \cite{physionetChallenge}, the event (patient test results) record are kept in an hourly manner.
-We show that under this setting, the continuous-time time uncertainty model above can be simplified into a special case of a discrete-time model, where the uncertainty are upto a certain time unit.
+For example, in the PhysioNet challenge data for sepsis prediction \cite{physionetChallenge}, event (patient test results) records are recorded hourly.
+We show that under this setting, the continuous-time uncertainty model above can be simplified into a special case of a discrete-time model, where the uncertainty is up to a certain time unit.

 \paragraph{Time grid.} We evenly divide the time horizon $(0,T)$ into $N$ intervals, each having length $h$,

 In the discrete-time models, we use $h$ to stand for the size of the time grid, not to confuse the notation with the hazard function $h_k$, which was denoted by $\lambda(t)$ from \eqref{eq:def-lambdat-time-only} on.